-One Community would like to make most of the benefits of amazing botanical gardens like the two pictured above accessible and replicable as smaller versions by the mainstream.
-These privately owned and maintained botanical gardens will produce food, help preserve and regenerate our planet’s plant biodiversity, and they will be beautiful places to visit, relax, and appreciate plants.
-This page contains the following sections:
+One Community would like to make most of the benefits of amazing botanical gardens like the two pictured above accessible and replicable by the mainstream as smaller versions built and maintained by the mainstream.
+These privately owned and maintained botanical gardens will produce food, help preserve and regenerate our planet’s plant biodiversity, and provide beautiful places to visit, relax, and appreciate plants.
+We discuss this and more with the following sections:

 In keeping with our Highest Good of All model, we consider botanical gardens to be beneficial components of sustainable teacher/demonstration communities, villages, and cities.
 They conserve biodiversity and foster broader access to that biodiversity, are relatively simple to establish and maintain, assist in strengthening the “food web”, and can be economically beneficial for individuals and communities.
 Now, like no other time in history, we have the ability to:

 As we accomplish 1-3, we will also benefit from:

 We have the ability to regenerate the Earth’s biodiversity.
 The worldwide rate of deforestation and loss of global plant life is staggering because some of these forests harbor the highest levels of biodiversity in the world.
 For example, a single tree in the Amazon basin may support dozens of species of bromeliads, orchids and other epiphytes, mosses, etc., and in turn these secondary species may be home to countless types of birds, frogs, lizards and insects.
 All of this disappears with the felling of a single tree and we, as conscious stewards, have the ability to begin the regenerative process right now and in our own backyards.